Ramma Chilakamma: Production

 A different film under the same name was planned with Venkat.
 Tammareddy Bharadwaja reused the title for this film.
 The title is based on a song from Choodalani Vundi (1998).
 The film is a remake of the Tamil film Ennamma Kannu (2000).
-Akash played a small role in the film.
+Akash, in his Telugu debut, played a small role in the film.

 Soundtrack

-Music was composed by R. P. Patnaik.

 Release and reception

 After being delayed, the film released on 13 July 2001.

 Ajay Bashyam of Full Hyderabad wrote that "Raamma Chilakamma gets better after the first 45 minutes when the main story kicks in, and keeps you actually interested in knowing what's going to happen next".
+A critic from indiainfo wrote that "TammaReddy Bhardwaja who made good films earlier, churned out this time a rather dud film with ludicrous story and bad screenplay".

 The film was a box office failure.